The challenge of the IoT is less in making products “smart” and more in understanding the opportunities enabled by smart products and new ecosystems

 Let’s take a relatable example: vending machines.
 Today, a person typically goes around from machine to machine to inventory stock and maintain it.
 Increasingly, connected vending machines can remotely detect and report inventory and maintenance needs to a control center, and one day, these machines can very well reach out to suppliers and negotiate terms.
 This certainly results in cost savings and efficiencies, but it can lead to job losses.
 Similarly, wearables gather the location and biometrics of humans wearing them.
 This brings up issues around privacy, data ownership, governance and security.
 All of these issues are just the tip of the iceberg, but it will be interesting to watch how everything plays out.

-Mr. Tully examines how enterprises can exploit the increasing proliferation of IoT in the Gartner report, “Mass Adoption of the Internet of Things Will Create New Opportunities and Challenges for Enterprises”.
+Gartner clients can learn more in the report “Mass Adoption of the Internet of Things Will Create New Opportunities and Challenges for Enterprises” by Jim Tully.

 Building a Digital Business Technology Platform